 How does remote CCTV monitoring work?

 Your CCTV system is installed in the usual way.
-The core difference is your CCTV footage is broadcast via the internet to a remote monitoring station.
+The core difference is the system broadcasts your CCTV footage via the internet to a remote monitoring station.

 In our industry, the technical terminology is an Alarm Receiving Centre (ARC).